Kendrick Perkins apologizes to Kevin Durant following death of Kobe Bryant

 TIGER WOODS INITIALLY UNAWARE OF KOBE BRYANT'S DEATH AS FANS SHOUTED 'DO IT FOR MAMBA' AT HIM

-Durant has yet to respond to Perkins's apology.
+Durant has yet to respond to Perkins' apology.

 CLICK HERE FOR THE FOX NEWS APP